 - Mining Synonyms from ClickStream Data

 It is a straightforward process.
-Here a skilled linguistic individual or community would manually contribute to the existing domain-specific synonyms.
+A skilled linguistic individual or community would manually contribute to the existing domain-specific synonyms.
 Quality would be quite high with this curation, but major cons would be that this process is resource and time-intensive

 Language-Specific Synonyms from Linguistic Knowledge

 There is vast public knowledge available for languages like English.
-For synonyms, we could leverage freely available lexical databases such as Wordnet, Conceptnet.
+For synonyms, we could leverage freely available lexical databases such as Wordnet and Conceptnet.
 The main issue with this approach is that the synonyms available would be generic (i.e., not domain-specific).
-Here at Unbxd, we filter domain-specific synonyms using some smart filtering algorithms based on clickstream data.
-One major con is that, with the evolution of new internet slang each day, it would be difficult for these lexical databases to catch up and stay up-to-date.
+Here at Unbxd, we filter domain-specific synonyms using smart filtering algorithms based on clickstream data.
+One major con is that, with the evolution of new internet slang each day, these lexical databases would take a lot of work to catch up and stay up-to-date.

 Mining Synonyms from ClickStream Data

-We are able to successfully test and generate high-quality reliable synonyms using the discussed approaches on various domains like auto parts, technology, jewelry, and fashion.
-For Examples: In Auto parts domain; o2 compressor, oxygen compressor and in an online fashion store; sequin, glitter, etc.
+We can successfully test and generate high-quality, reliable synonyms using the discussed approaches in various domains like auto parts, technology, jewelry, and fashion.
+For Example: In the Auto parts domain; o2 compressor, oxygen compressor, and in an online fashion store; sequin, glitter, etc.